 2 tbsps of tamarind juice

-2 small pieces of jaggery or tsps of sugar
+2 tbsps of crushed jaggery or cane sugar

 Grind all the above into a smooth paste by adding half cup of water.